-The best genetic kit available for those with Mast Cell Activation Syndrome at the time of this writing is Your Genomic Resource.
+The best genetic kit available for those with Mast Cell Activation Syndrome at the time of this writing is Functional Genomic Analysis.

 It’s an at home saliva kit.
 This kit can be purchased through a practitioner for comparable costs to the 23andme kits.

-You want to run the Your Genomic Resource kit through the practitioner you want to interpret it for you.
+You want to run the Functional Genomic Analysis kit through the practitioner you want to interpret it for you.

 If you are lucky enough to have the version 4 23andme data, then you still have all the relevant variants.
 To check if you have version 4, look for v4 in your 23andme raw data filename.
 Here are the instructions for downloading your 23andme raw data file.

 If you have 23andme version 5 data, then you don’t have the complete picture.
 Version 5 is missing some of the critical genetic variants involved in Mast Cell Activation Syndrome.

-This is why I recommend people who haven’t run their genetics yet use Your Genomic Resource.
+This is why I recommend people who haven’t run their genetics yet use Functional Genomic Analysis.

 What About Epigenetic Testing for Mast Cell Activation Syndrome or Histamine Intolerance?

 The new leading edge of Functional Genetic Analysis is epigenetic testing.
 This allows you to see how your genetic expression is changing over time.
 The idea is that you test your epigenetics to get a base line.
 Then you make some changes and test again 6 months later to see how they are working.